uri-library-data-services/iassist-preview/content/blog/more-canadian-long-form-census.md

 +++
 This is a truly fascinating set of events unfurling in Canada.
-I thought I would add a bit (in too many words) for those of you who don\'t have the pleasure of Canadian media outlets.
+I thought I would add a bit (in too many words) for those of you who don't have the pleasure of Canadian media outlets.
 J

 Parliament recently resumed and there have been a number of significant issues, like abolishing the LONG Gun Registry,  G8/G20 spending and a